by admin·Comments Off on USB Device Not Recognized by Windows!

 After you convert your library of CDs into ISO images, you’ll need a program to virtually load or mount them.
 For this a program like Virtual CloneDrive will do the job.

-YUMI: USB Multiboot Creator
+by admin·Comments Off on YUMI: A USB Multiboot Creator

 YUMI: USB Multiboot Creator (source: pendrivelinux.com)